Founded by a Former ChefTested in a Real Home KitchenUnbiased & IndependentRead by 1M+ Home Brewers

 When it comes to coffee, there are so many different types and variations that it can be hard to decide which one to order.

-Americanos and cappuccinos are two well-known coffees, but what is the difference between them?
+Americanos and cappuccinos are two well-known coffees, so how do they differ?

 The main difference between an Americano and a cappuccino is that Americanos are made with espresso and hot water, while cappuccinos are made with equal parts espresso, steamed milk, and foamed milk.